amitkeret/esphome-docs/cookbook/lambda_magic.rst

 Factory reset after 5 quick reboots
 -----------------------------------

-One may want to restore factory settings (eg. Wi-Fi credentials set at runtime, or clear restore states) without having to disassemble or dismount the devices from their deployed location, whilst there's no network access either.
-The example below shows how to achieve that using lambdas in a script by triggerig the factory reset switch after the system rebooted 5 times with 10 seconds timeframes.
+One may want to restore factory settings (like Wi-Fi credentials set at runtime, or clear restore states) without having to disassemble or dismount the devices from their deployed location, whilst there's no network access either.
+The example below shows how to achieve that using lambdas in a script by triggering the factory reset switch after the system rebooted 5 times with 10-second timeframes.

 .. code-block:: yaml